Brian1234132/Keyboard/keyboard/s60-x/README.md

 ## Flashing your keyboard
-The recommended program for flashing your keyboard is [Atmel FLIP](http://www.atmel.com/tools/FLIP.aspx) on Windows or [dfu-programmer](http://dfu-programmer.sourceforge.net/) on Linux (there is also a Windows version).
+The recommended programs for flashing your keyboard are [Atmel FLIP](http://www.atmel.com/tools/FLIP.aspx) (Windows) and [dfu-programmer](http://dfu-programmer.sourceforge.net/) (Linux/Windows).

+[QMK Firmware Flasher](https://github.com/jackhumbert/qmk_firmware_flasher/releases) may work, as the S60-X keyboard uses the ATMega32U4 microcontroller, but it is untested.
+Use at your own risk.

+[Easy AVR USB Keyboard Firmware](https://deskthority.net/wiki/Easy_AVR_USB_Keyboard_Firmware) also supports S60-X, but it is completely unrelated to TMK firmware.
+Use at your own risk.

 **Programming the firmware (Windows)**